-Additionally, eliminating the subminimum wage for tipped workers so that they are paid the full minimum wage from their employer, is a crucial part of any minimum wage increase that seeks to make a significant difference for low-wage workers.
-The typical tipped worker in Baltimore struggles on barely more than the minimum wage and faces significant economic insecurity.
-The complex subminimum wage system is difficult to enforce and can result in widespread noncompliance.
+Eliminating the subminimum wage for tipped workers, who are disproportionately people of color in D.C., so that they are paid the full minimum wage from their employer, is a crucial part of any minimum wage increase that seeks to make a significant difference for low-wage workers.
+The typical tipped worker in D.C. struggles on barely more than the minimum wage and faces significant economic insecurity.
+The complex subminimum wage system is difficult to enforce and results in widespread noncompliance.
 Workers who are forced to rely mainly on tips as income, rather than on a stable base cash wage paid directly by their employer, face wide fluctuations in paychecks as tips vary from season to season, shift to shift, and customer to customer.
 A growing movement across the country seeks to eliminate the subminimum wage for tipped workers, with the support of leaders, including President Obama, Secretary Clinton, Senator Sanders, and more than two hundred members of Congress.
-The restaurant industry is strong in states that do not have a subminimum wage for tipped workers, and it can afford both a \$15 minimum wage and the gradual elimination of the tipped minimum wage in Baltimore.
-Moreover, the experiences of cities that have already raised their minimum wage to \$15 and require that tipped workers receive the full minimum wage directly from their employer show that eliminating the subminimum wage in Baltimore will not lead to the widespread elimination of tipping or a significant reduction in tipping rates.
+The restaurant industry is strong in states that do not have a subminimum wage for tipped workers, and it can afford both a \$15 minimum wage and the elimination of the tipped minimum wage in D.C.
+Moreover, the experiences of cities that have already raised their minimum wage to \$15 and require that tipped workers receive the full minimum wage directly from their employer show that eliminating the subminimum wage in D.C. will not lead to the widespread elimination of tipping or a significant reduction in tipping rates.